ninjarogue/ninjarogue/README.md

 🌱 I’m currently learning ...

-> React, TypeScript, GraphQL, and PostgreSQL.
+> React, TypeScript, GraphQL, Flutter and PostgreSQL.

 ### 👯 I’m looking to collaborate on ...